 Description:

-In my case study I will talk about a new coursework assessment that I have introduced into my final year unit “Living with Climate change” that really allows students to demonstrate understanding and critical analysis.
+In my case study, I will talk about a new coursework assessment that I have introduced into my final year unit “Living with Climate Change” that really allows students to demonstrate understanding and critical analysis.

 • In the coursework assessment, students are asked to critically appraise a recent peer-reviewed research paper and to discuss it in terms of the present state of knowledge.